prerna24122/OCTANET_JUNE-Task-2-/README.md

 # PROJECT OVERVIEW
 # 1.HTML Structure: This will include an input field for the task, a button to add the task, and a Table to display the tasks.
 # 2. CSS : Basic styling for the to-do list.
-# 3. JavaScript: Logic to add, display, and delete list, Update  the list and to store the list in local storage using CURD OPERATION.Extract the Zip File Run only the landing.html file.
-Before Running landing.html file Install the VScode for running the code and download the images(body.jpg and netflix.png).
+# 3. JavaScript: Logic to add, display, and delete list, Update  the list and to store the list in local storage using CURD OPERATION.
 # HOW TO USE THE CODE:
 Extract the Zip File Run only the TODOLIST.html file.
 Before Running TODOLIST.html file Install the VScode for running the code and download the images(listbackgtround.jpg).